earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 Which is expected because they are instances of two *different* data classes—though they have identical values.

 But what happens when you try to do the same for name tuples?
 Well, named tuples are just tuples.
-So comparing two named tuples with identical values — instances of the same or different named tuple type — returns `True`.
+So comparing two named tuples with identical values — whether they are instances of the same or different named tuple type — returns `True`.

 ~~~{.python caption="main.py"}
 from collections import namedtuple